ngkduy03/Who_comes_first/README.md

 # Who_comes_firs
 ## Description:
 This is Table top game for kid which is for four players to play.
-At the start of the, it will random the order of the player who can go first.
+At the start of the game, it will random the order of the player who can go first.

-then every one will take turn to roll a dice which will be the step of player can go.
+Then every one will take turn to roll a dice which will be the step of player can go.

-Who reach to the finish line fít will be the winner at the frist play and so on.
+Who reach to the finish line first will be the winner at the frist play and so on.

 ## How to play: